-The first patient in Cohort 1 had a clinically meaningful improvement in time to hypoglycemia from 3.8 hours at baseline to 7.7 hours at Week 12 (103 percent increase).
-This patient received a tapering course of steroids, beginning on day 59, to manage a mild asymptomatic elevation in alanine aminotransferase (ALT) levels, which returned to normal levels following the start of the steroid taper.
+The first patient in Cohort 1 demonstrated sustained improvement in time to hypoglycemia of 6.8 hours at Week 24, from 3.8 hours at baseline and 7.7 hours at Week 12.
+This patient received a tapering course of steroids, which began during Week 8 and ended at Week 16, to manage a mild asymptomatic elevation in alanine aminotransferase (ALT) levels due to a response to the vector administration.

-Patient 2 had a clinically meaningful improvement in time to hypoglycemia from 4.1 hours at baseline to 9.0 hours at Week 12 (120 percent increase).
-In this instance, the fasting challenge was terminated based on possible hypoglycemia symptoms, and at the time the test was terminated, the patient's glucose level remained well above 60 mg/dL.
-This patient received a tapering course of steroids beginning at Week 12 to address a slightly elevated ALT.
+Patient 2 showed a further improvement in time to hypoglycemia to 13.1 hours at Week 24, from 4.1 hours at baseline and 9.0 hours at Week 12.
+At Week 24, the fasting challenge was terminated at the patient's request due to hunger and at the time the test was terminated, the patient's glucose level remained in the normal range.
+This patient received a tapering course of steroids, which began at Week 12 and ended at Week 18, to manage a mild asymptomatic elevation in ALT levels due to a response to the vector administration.

-Patient 3 showed a biologic response, reflected by an improvement in time to hypoglycemia from 5.4 hours at baseline to 6.5 hours at Week 12 (20 percent increase).
+Patient 3 continued to show a clinical response, and maintained the improvement in time to hypoglycemia of 6.5 hours at Week 24, from 5.4 hours at baseline and 6.5 hours at Week 12.